vootavenkatesh/Almabetter-Flashcard-generator/README.md

-# Getting Started with Create React App
+# AlmaBetter-Flashcard-Generator

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This is a frontend capstone project given by Almabetter which is flashcard generator

 ## Available Scripts